List of Critical Role cast members: Travis Willingham

 Campaign 2 sees Willingham play Fjord Stone, a half-orc warlock who unwittingly makes a pact with a malevolent leviathan named Uk'otoa when he is drowning at sea.
 After a period of self-discovery, Fjord breaks his pact with Uk'otoa and becomes a follower of the wilderness goddess Wildmother, who also has dominion over the sea, and multiclasses into a paladin.

 In Campaign 3, reprises his role as Bell for the first three episodes.
 In the following decades since Bell fought with Vox Machina, he has exaggerated his accomplishments.
 After an encounter with animated furniture in Jrusar, he introduced the group to Lord Ariks Eshteross.
 When he was separated from the party one evening, the dwarf Dugger ambushed and killed him – the party avenges him and later names the group the Bells Hells in his honor.
 After that character's death, Willingham plays as Chetney Pock O'Pea, a gnome blood hunter (Note: Blood hunter is a homebrew class developed by Mercer.)/rogue (Note: See Chetney's character card on screen in Episode 22.) who is also a woodworking artisan.
 He left Uthodurn in search of aid for his lycanthropy.
 He approaches the Bells Hells to ask for help searching for a man; following this, he joins the group as a full member.

-In Campaign 4, Willingham plays as Teor Pridesire.
+In Campaign 4, Willingham plays as Teor Pridesire, a lionfolk paladin who fought alongside Kattigan, Thjazi, and Azune during the Falconer's Rebellion.